NieneB/InternshipReport/index.md

 One idea was split the overall layout of the web-page, up in 3 screen parts.
 First a screen with information, then scroll through to the next screen, where the user can draw a line.
 If the line is loaded, a new screen is show with the transect line and the information behind it.
 If the user wants to go back to either the explanation, or drawing a new line, they can simply scroll up and start over again.
 This form of websites is called a carousel and starts to become more popular.

-A essential thing to be added is a *waiting sign*.
+An essential thing to be added is a *waiting sign*.
 Because the application is rather slow, and the user doesn't see a *waiting sign* yet.
 The user experiences this now as nothing is happening after their actions.
 The user they need to know that something **is** happening and will soon get a reward.

-Overall, the information in form of text, was not complete.
+Overall, the information in form of text was not complete.
 More specific stories behind the field-names are needed to make it more interesting.
 Also, images, indicating vegetation types, soil types or any other object related to the field-names, are missing.
 It will make the transect-line more interesting and appealing.

 Some other small recommendations are: